Kubernetes

 Solution

 Instead of sharing credentials and tokens across pods and services, Vault allows each service to uniquely authenticate and request their own unique credentials.
 Vault set out to provide a variety of options around how to leverage Vault and Kubernetes to securely introduce secrets into applications and infrastructure.
+Vault supports the following Kubernetes integrations:

 Try Vault with Kubernetes in different environments such as a standalone cluster, on OpenShift, or via an external Vault server.